 On 22 March 2013, Bosco Ntaganda surrendered himself voluntarily to the Court.
 His preliminary hearing took place on 26 March 2013 before one of the Pre-Trial Chambers of the International Criminal Court.

 The confirmation of charges hearing in the case was held in February 2014.
-The Chamber confirmed the charges of war crimes and crimes against humanity on 9 June 2014 and committed Bosco Ntaganda for trial.
+The Chamber confirmed the charges of war crimes and crimes against humanity on 9 June 2014.
+His responsibility was considered on the basis of different modes of liability for altogether 18 charges, including 5 counts of crimes against humanity and 13 counts of war crimes.

 The trial of Ntaganda opened on 2 September 2015 before the Trial Chamber of the ICC.
 The Chamber heard over 100 witnesses and experts during 248 hearings, as well as five victims who presented their views and concerns.